leighmacdonald/bd-api/README.md

 You can override these values using matching environment vars with the `BDAPI` prefix like so:

     $ BDAPI_STEAM_API_KEY=ANOTHERSTEAMAPIKEY ./bd-api

+## Pretty JSON

+If you make API requests with a browser, or otherwise set the `Accept: text/html` header, the JSON output will be encoded as "prettified" HTML with syntax highlighting of the JSON data returned.
+All other cases will return standard JSON output.

 ## Development Workflow